Did you know that Prostate Cancer is one of the three leading causes of cancer in Singaporean males?

 3. Vacuum Erection Device (VED)

-The vacuum erection device (VED) causes an erection by creating negative pressure around the penis.
-This will help draw both venous and arterial blood into the spongy tissue of the penis.
-In theory, this helps to improve the delivery of oxygen and other nutrients to the tissue in the penis and prevent scarring.
+The VED causes an erection by creating a negative pressure around the penis.
+This helps to draw both the venous and arterial blood into the tissue of the penis.
+Oxygen, along with other nutrients are encouraged to pass.
+This thus prevents scarring.

-The VED comes with a constriction ring that is positioned on the penile base.
-It helps to maintain erections that are firm enough for penetrative sex by preventing the outflow of blood from the penis.
-If you are using VED for penile rehabilitation, you should avoid using the constriction band as it would decrease oxygen saturation upon 30 minutes of usage.
+A VED comes with a constriction ring.
+The ring will be placed at the base of the penis.
+It helps to maintain erections that are firm enough to have sex with by preventing blood from flowing out the penis.
+If you are using this tool for penile rehabilitation, you should avoid using the constriction band.
+Consequently, it can decrease the amount of oxygen in the penis after 30 minutes of usage.

-Studies have shown that the use of VED prevents penile shortening.
-Results are also promising when using VED with PDE5 inhibitors, as it helps you have multiple erections on a daily basis early in your penile rehabilitation period.
+The use of this device has been shown to stop penile shortening.
+When using VED with PDE5 inhibitors, it will allow you to have multiple erections on a daily basis.

 4. Low-Intensity Extracorporeal Shockwave Therapy (LiESWT)